Rose-DE/Python-Console-APP/README.md

-# World Travel News Quiz
+                                # World Travel News Quiz #

 ## Description

-The World Travel News Quiz is an interactive Python-based quiz game that immerses users in exploring different countries through trivia and news headlines.
-This engaging game utilizes REST APIs to fetch random country data from Restcountries API.
-It displays the top three news headlines using the News API and presents three questions related to the randomly chosen country.
-Users answer the questions and receive scores based on their answers.
+Ready to jet-set your brain?
+World Travel News Quiz is your passport to adventure!  ✈️ This Python-powered quiz spins the globe, unlocks random countries, displays the hottest gist in the city and challenges you with trivia that's hotter than a beach in Bali!
+Think you're a global guru?
+Prove it and rack up those scores!

 ## Features